 Mudbray is a playful little Ground-type donkey you can catch on Akala Island just outside of the first city on Route 4.
 It’s a good Ground option, especially once Mudbray evolves into Mudsdale at level 30.

-Mudbray and Mudsdale have high Physical Attack and Defense, making it a great counter to any speedier, squishier Pokémon you might have on your team.
-Plus Mudsdale is just so darn majestic!
+Mudbray and Mudsdale have high Physical Attack and Defense, making them a great counter to any speedier, squishier Pokémon you might have on your team.
+Plus, Mudsdale is just so darn majestic!

 Okay, okay.
-There’s nothing new about Pikachu, but changes in recent generations have actually made Pikachu and Raichu viable options in both campaign and multiplayer battles.
+There’s nothing new about Pikachu, but recent changes have made Pikachu and Raichu viable options in both campaign and multiplayer battles.
 Now we’re getting Alolan Raichu, an Electric/Psychic-type hybrid.

 Alolan Raichu will be able to do some serious damage when paired with Tapu Koko in competitive double battles.
-Expect to see Alolan Raichu make an appearance in teams at the 2017 Pokémon Video Game Championships.
-In the more casual sphere though, Pikachu and eventually Alolan Raichu are still great Pokémon to add to your team.
-Alolan Raichu has fairly high Special Attack and is incredibly fast, which is quite something considering the fairly low speed of most of the other new Pokémon in Sun and Moon.
+Expect to see Alolan Raichu appear in teams at the 2017 Pokémon Video Game Championships.
+In the more casual sphere, though, Pikachu and eventually Alolan Raichu are still great Pokémon to add to your team.
+Alolan Raichu has a fairly high Special Attack and is incredibly fast, which is quite something considering the fairly low speed of most of the other new Pokémon in Sun and Moon.
 You can catch Pikachu in the grass patches inside Hau’oli City.

 These are a few of the strongest Pokémon you can find in the first few hours of Sun and Moon.
 While you may find yourself switching out some of them as you gain access to other Pokémon on your adventures, these monsters will help you conquer the first few island trials as you start to form your team.

 Pokémon Sun and Moon are currently available on Nintendo 3DS.